 A student who is withdrawn under this policy is required to comply with any conditions established by the University at the time of separation or at the time of proposed re-enrollment.
-In this regard, the designee may require a recommendation from the director of the Health Center or the director of the Counseling Center or any additional documentation or evaluation deemed necessary.
+In this regard, the designee may require a recommendation from an off-campus licensed healthcare provider, the Director of the Health Center, or the Director of the Counseling Center or any additional documentation or evaluation deemed necessary.

-Information regarding financial aid, federal student loans, and tuition refund policy in the case of a leave of absence is set forth in the Undergraduate Catalogue.
+Information regarding financial aid, federal student loans, tuition, room and board refund policy in the case of a leave of absence is set forth in the Undergraduate Catalogue.